 Shin splints are somewhat of a generic term for pain in the tibia, or shin bone.
 Typically runners are most commonly affected, but it can occur in any repetitive impact sport.
 Other causes of leg pain are covered in the posts on chronic exertional compartment syndrome and stress fractures, so in discussing shin splints, we will focus specifically on medial tibial stress syndrome.

 Athletes with this condition typically complain of leg pain along the medial side of the tibia.
 Usually the pain is more diffuse than the pain with a stress fracture, which is often painful in a smaller, more localized area (although not always true).
 Runners notice increasing pain with running as they increase their distances or duration with training.
 Occasionally the pain starts to affect daily activities.
-Tips for safe and effective conditioning programs.

 Sports medicine physicians will examine the runner or painful athlete and usually find tenderness along the tibia over many centimeters.
 Signs of other problems such as calf tightness are most always absent.
 X-rays are usually normally, but physicians will order them to rule out stress fractures.
 Depending on the severity and duration of the symptoms, more advanced tests such as bone scans or MRI’s are ordered.